 where there are lots of exciting activities

-to for you and your family - from special Easter storytimes for the under 5s, Gaming Groups for children and young people, and hosts of events for adults of all ages.
+to for you and your family - from Storytimes and Rhymetimes for the under 5s to Gaming Groups for children and young people, and a host of events for adults of all ages.
 Why not explore the historic Central Library

 on the Headrow, or browse and reserve your books from home with our new library app

 We've permanent collections and temporary exhibitions at Leeds Art Gallery

 where you will find something of interest for all ages and tastes; as well as the perfect place to stop for a break in the stunning Victorian Tiled Hall Cafe

 , Millennium Square hosts theatre, comedy, exhibitions and talks as well as offering exciting opportunities to have a go or take part through Leeds Civic Arts Guild and the Carriageworks Young Theatre Makers.